Send Facebook Group Posts to n8n

 For the default format, the body has a short message and a data object with all post fields.
 In n8n you can map data.group_name, data.post_url, data.body, and so on in downstream nodes.

-Each POST has a short message and a data object with all post fields.
+Each POST includes a short message and a data object with all post fields.
+See the full write-up on Custom webhook.

 {